Schwenkner/UwpRfTransmitter/README.md

 # UwpRfTransmitter
-Controls Rf transmitters on Windows 10 IoT
+Controls Rf-433 switches on Windows 10 IoT

 This is a library for controlling RF-433 switches with Windows 10 IoT.